 - disorders of the gastrointestinal tract

-The Commission E (scientific expert committee for herbal medicines the Federal Institute for drugs and medical Devices, BfArM) sets as areas for internal use include:
+Commission E (the scientific expert commission for herbal medicinal products of the Federal Institute for Drugs and Medical Devices, BfArM) lists areas for internal healing, including:

 - psycho vegetative disorders

 - mild to moderate depressive moods

 But St. John unfolds its healing power not only by internal application.
 An external application is used for: